All Episodes

 So that's part of the Cold War strategy.

-The full cooperation with the Chinese communists in the 19809, the massacres in Tiananmen Square actually didn't wake up Washington.
+And then 1989, the massacres in Tiananmen Square actually didn't wake up Washington.

-So just the only change of the Washington strategy after 1989 was not to cooperate militarily anymore.
+So just they, the only change of the Washington strategy after 1989 was not to cooperate militarily anymore.

 But still, Washington had a hope that what happened in Taiwan could happen in China.

-Around 2002, the American government helped the Chinese to join WTO, and a huge amount of resources poured into China.
+Around 2002, the American government helped the Chinese to join WTO.

-Then the booming of the Chinese economy really helped the Chinese communists.
+And so then the Chinese, the booming of the Chinese economy really helped the Chinese communists.

-The reason that Washington has been fooled by the Chinese Communist Party has many things to do with the intellectual basis.
+And the reason that Washington has been fooled by the Chinese Communist Party has many things to do with the intellectual basis.

 So scholars, China experts in the United States, a large proportion of them don't understand the totalitarian nature of the Chinese Communist Party.